Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues clearly point to wrong choices.
-They describe typical crime dramas and sitcoms, which are distinct from Breaking Bad.
+The fake clues effectively point to other types of shows.
+Miami police procedural is a good misdirect for The Sopranos (crime drama).
+British royal family is a good misdirect to none of these but is still generally well done.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices